Syphon recorder: Kelvin's electrostatic syphon

 The siphon and an ink reservoir are together supported by an ebonite bracket, separate from the rest of the instrument, and insulated from it.
 This separation permits the ink to be electrified to a high potential while the body of the instrument, including the paper and metal writing tablet, are grounded, and at low potential.
-The tendency of a charged body is to move from a place of higher to a place of lower potential, and consequently the ink tends to flow downwards to the writing tablet.
+The tendency of a charged body is to move from a place of higher potential to a place of lower potential, and consequently the ink tends to flow downwards to the writing tablet.
 The only avenue of escape for it is by the fine glass siphon, and through this it rushes accordingly and discharges itself upon the paper.
 The natural repulsion between its like-electrified particles causes the shower to issue in spray.
 As the paper moves over the pulleys a delicate hair line is marked, straight when the syphon is stationary, but curved when the siphon is pulled from side to side by the oscillations of the signal coil.

 Power to pull the roll of paper tape through the syphon recorder was usually supplied by one Froment's mouse mill motors.
 These also drove an electrostatic machine to generate the electricity to power the syphon.